Understanding Sleep Apnea: Types, Symptoms, and Treatment Options

-These two types of apneas distinguish between obstructive sleep apnea syndrome and central sleep apnea syndrome.
+Understanding these two distinct types of apneas is crucial, as it aids in distinguishing between obstructive sleep apnea syndrome and central sleep apnea syndrome.